 Rejection has the tendency of making us reflect on ourselves, particularly on what could be wrong with us to have caused that result.

-You shouldn’t be too critical of yourself then because it makes no sense at this point.
+You shouldn’t be too critical of yourself, because it makes no sense at this point.

 Everyone experiences rejection.